stackvana/microcule/ReadMe.md

 *Note: Please see [Babel Support](#babel) for additional Babel configuration*

-### Node.js Middleware Usage
+### Node Middleware Usage

-`microcule` is designed to work as standard HTTP middlewares.
+`microcule` is designed to work as set of standard Node.js HTTP middlewares.
+This is very useful and universal in that you can re-use any existing Node.js tooling ( like Express.js middlewares ) with any microcule plugins ( like `spawn` or `compile` ).

 #### Examples